alehee/mapGeneratorZero/README.md

 **New updates soon...**

 ## Description
-The *mapGeneratorZero* is a small console application that creates visualisation of skirmish maps based on inputed options.
+The *mapGeneratorZero* is a small application that creates visualisation of skirmish maps based on inputed options.
 Basic output is in bitmap, but other formats possible.
 It's a side project for my mini game in Unity.

 ## Used technology
 Technology I used for this project:
-* C# .NET Core
+* C# .NET Framework
 * JSON

 And some nuggets like: